Who we are ...

-Directors of the Company are volunteers who contribute their experience, knowledge and time to making the Partnership and its projects a valuable asset to the area and the rail industry.
+TVCRP is a company limited by guarantee, its Directors are volunteers who contribute their experience, knowledge and time to making the Partnership and its projects a valuable asset to the area and the rail industry.

 Current Directors are: